adityad1907/Calc/README.md

 This project represents my first complete front-end web application, developed using HTML, CSS, and JavaScript.
 Rather than building a static webpage, I focused on creating an interactive, functional application that demonstrates how structure, design, and logic work together in modern web development.

+This is Live URL for this project: https://adityad1907.github.io/Calc/

 🎯 What I Learned

 Connecting JavaScript with HTML using DOM manipulation